-The Society is open to ALL people with an interest in Audiology and hearing science, including Audiologists, Otologists, hearing aid dispensers, speech and hearing scientists, hearing therapists, teachers of the deaf, educational audiologists, people with a hearing loss and their families or friends.
+The Society is open to ALL people with an interest in Audiology and Hearing Science, including professionals, people with hearing loss and their families or friends.
 Put simply, if you have an interest in Audiology, the BSA is for you.Find out more >

 BSA jointly owns (with ISA and NAS) IJA, a peer reviewed academic journal on audiology science and clinical practice plus a membership magazine promoting learning and knowledge.